hphelion/documentation/commercial/GA1/commercial.release-notes.md

 * Changing the user settings in a non-admin role affects all users across all projects.
 Changes to a user role should not affect other roles.
 There is no workaround. <!-- (HORI-2934) -->

 * An admin is unable to retrieve object details in an Object Store.
 The admin might see a blank dialog box or receive the *Error: Unable to retrieve details.* error.
 Access object details as a non-admin user. <!-- (HORI-2930) -->

+* An admin user in default domain is not able to  Modify Users or perform any functionality from drop down list.
+The admin will receive the *Unable to retrieve user list* message. <--DOCS-723,

+* An admin user in default domain is not able to retrieve the Project list.
+The admin will receive the *Unable to retrieve project list* message. <--DOCS-731,

 **Other Issues**